The Insurance and Reinsurance Law Review: Brazil

 vii Other regulatory requirements of insurance companies

 There are other restrictions inherent in insurance and reinsurance activities, most of which seek to protect insured parties by preventing insurers from engaging in several types of transactions, especially with assets and funds of the technical provisions of each product.
-A good example of this is the rule that forbids entities regulated by SUSEP from granting any type of guarantee or security to any third party; and from granting or receiving, or both of these, any loan to or from any related parties (shareholders, managers, subsidiaries or any affiliates).
+A good example of this is the rule that forbids entities regulated by SUSEP from granting any type of guarantee or security and from granting any loans to any third party.

 As a rule, insurance companies are not subject to bankruptcy.
 They can, however, be adjudicated bankrupt under two specific circumstances: if a filing for extrajudicial liquidation is issued, but the assets are not enough to settle its liabilities with at least half of its unsecured creditors; or if there is sufficient evidence of bankruptcy crime.